immersive-arts/Sparck2_Documentation/docs/reference/introduction.md

 ### Using Patchcords
 The most obvious one is using [patch-cords](https://docs.cycling74.com/userguide/patch_cords/).

-However, the only meaningfull exchange between Nodes via patch-cords are textures.
+However, the only meaningfull exchange between SPARCK Nodes via patch-cords are textures.
 All other inlets and outlets the Nodes provide are for interacting with the Max - environment.

-So whenever you want to send textures from one Node to another, you use patch-cords.
+So whenever you want to send textures from one SPARCK Node to another, you use patch-cords.

 For everything else, there are other mechanisms: